NotePlan/plugins/jgclark.NoteHelpers/README.md

 # NoteHelpers plugin
-This plugin provides three commands to help work with NotePlan notes.
+This plugin provides four commands to help work with NotePlan notes.

+The first two are very simple:
+- `move Note`, which moves a note to a different folder the user selects
-`Statistics`, simply displays a range of statistics on the current note.
+- `show Statistics`, simply displays a range of statistics on the current note.

-The other two help apply Templates to new or existing notes:
+The other two help apply **template**s to new or existing notes:
-- `applyTemplate`  inserts a template into the current note, after the title
+- `apply Template to a Note`  inserts a template into the current note, after the title
-- `newNote`  creates a new note in the current folder, with title, optional template, and optional current text selection
+- `new Note`  creates a new note in the current folder, with title, optional template, and optional current text selection

 ## Configuration
 Before the configuration mechanism is available, you need to update the `jgclark.noteHelpers\noteHelpers.js` file in the plugin's folder directly.
 Update the following lines at the top of the file accordingly: